 I’ve always been open with our numbers and I update our net worth every month on my, affectionately named, Net Worth page.
 As of June 1, that number was $1,475,912.02.

-As a side note, we track our net worth – including all our investments, credit cards, and bank accounts with Personal Capital.
+As a side note, we track our net worth – including all our investments, credit cards, and bank accounts with Empower (formerly Personal Capital).
 It handles all the legwork so I’m not manually entering all my transactions and then just presents me with solid information I need to know.
 You can try it out for free here using my affiliate link at no extra cost to you.

 That’s not too bad and makes for some nice supplemental income, but also be aware that that’s the most I’ll have ever made in a year.
 After making next-to-nothing on it for a few years since 2015, it’s kind of satisfying to show a little something for all the time I put into it.
 I appreciate the support!!